Quantum coherent dynamics of quasiclassical spacetimes: Appendix A: Toy Model for Black Hole Evaporation

-As explained in the main text, our framework predicts that spacetime geometries coherently tunnel into different configurations.
-By assuming the Stefan-Boltzmann law for the energy spectrum, we showed that it is possible to recover the semiclassical evaporation curve for the time evolution of a Schwarzschild black hole, plus quantum corrections.
-In this Appendix, we consider a toy model where we explicitly account for particles---specifically, gravitons---directly in the evaporation process.
-To summarize our argument, we wish to interpret the results of Fig.\ \ref{fig:results} in terms of a coarse-grained picture of the dynamics that includes both the geometry plus ingoing Hawking radiation in the form of gravitons.
-Tracing out the outgoing modes allows the putative black hole to ``evaporate'' (i.e., to reach $\bar g_0$).
-Note that, in the below discussion, we use `particles' and `antiparticles' to both refer to gravitons, as the graviton is its own antiparticle.
+and we assumed $\beta=-\ln(\ve)$ and $v(n,m)=|n-m|$.
+By choosing $\bar E_n$ to satisfy the Stefan-Boltzmann law, we showed that it is possible to recover the semiclassical evaporation curve for the time evolution of a Schwarzschild black hole, plus addtional quantum features.
+In general, our framework predicts that spatial geometry redistributes in amplitude over the basis of quasiclassical configurations.

+In this Appendix, we consider a toy model where we explicitly account for particles in the evaporation process.
+That is, we wish to interpret the results of Fig.\ \ref{fig:results} in terms of a microscopic model of the dynamics where $\ket{\bar h_n}$ includes both the geometry plus ingoing Hawking radiation, but not outgoing Hawking radiation.
+Tracing out the outgoing modes allows the putative black hole to ``evaporate'' (i.e., to reach $\bar h_0$).

 Let us consider the geometry plus Hawking radiation in the Hilbert space $\mathcal{H}_G \otimes \mathcal{H}_R$ (we neglect the clock for clarity here).
 We define the non-orthogonal basis states of the $i$th mode as